SaloEater/stalker-anomaly-gamma-db/README.md

 - **[G.A.M.M.A.](https://github.com/Grokitach/Stalker_GAMMA)** — modpack by Grok and the GAMMA community
 - **[USADE](https://github.com/SaloEater/Universal-Stalker-Anomaly-Data-Export)** — data export tool by [SaloEater](https://github.com/SaloEater)

+## Contributing

+Contributions are welcome!
+Here's how to get involved:

+- Check the [TODO.md](TODO.md) for open tasks
+- Discuss ideas or ask questions in the [GAMMA Discord channel](https://discord.com/channels/912320241713958912/1484195028891861022)
+- DM **@sw** for anything else
+- Submit a pull request - all PRs require approval before merge
+- Deployment to Cloudflare Pages is manual and handled by @sw

 ## License

 [AGPL-3.0](LICENSE)